miklevin/MikeLev.in/_includes/cat_jupyter.md

 <ol>
+<li><a href="/blog/rappelling-down-the-rabbit-hole-a-linux-script-adventure/">Rappelling Down The Rabbit Hole: A Linux Script Adventure</a> (Thu May 11, 2023)
+<br/>I dive deep into the depths of Windows bat scripts and Linux bash scripts in this one, turning a filename into an optional input parameter so you can choose what version of Python to install.
+I also get a lot of help from Copilot along the way, and sort long-standing issues with WSL's systemd feature not working as expected by tweaking both a .wslconfig and a .wslconf file.</li>
 <li><a href="/blog/more-deliberate-with-category-mapping/">More Deliberate With Category Mapping</a> (Sat May 06, 2023)
 <br/>I'm optimizing my blog post categorization system by grouping common keywords into parent categories.
 I'm learning about YAML dictionaries and sub-dictionaries to create a nested structure for my categories.
 I'm also making sure to keep the list of categories as short as possible by using the lemmatized version of words.
 Finally, I'm working on a custom object shape to keep the categorization system running smoothly.</li>
 <li><a href="/blog/going-from-blog-keyword-histogram-to-category-pages/">Going From Blog Keyword Histogram to Category Pages</a> (Wed Apr 19, 2023)